 HEALTHY CELL MEMBRANES

-- Carotenoid astaxanthin compound, unique marine compound (found in wild salmon, lobster, etc.) that activates FOX03 brain pathway, protects eyes, promotes neuroplasticity
+- Carotenoid astaxanthin compound, unique marine compound (found in wild salmon, lobster, etc.) that activates FOX03 brain pathway, protects eyes, and promotes neuroplasticity.

 - Dark leafy greens